6 Sights in Bad Vöslau, Austria (with Map and Images)

 2. Hl.
 Johannes der Täufer

-The parish church Gainfarn is dominant in the district of Gainfarn in the municipality of Bad Vöslau in the district of Baden in Lower Austria.
-The Roman Catholic parish church under the patronage of St. John the Baptist – incorporated into Melk Abbey – belongs to the deanery of Baden in the Archdiocese of Vienna.
-The church and the former cemetery are listed buildings.
+The parish church of Gainfarn is located in the district of Gainfarn in the municipality of Bad Vöslau in the district of Baden in Lower Austria.
+The Roman Catholic parish church, which is subordinate to the patronage of St. John the Baptist and incorporated into Melk Abbey, belongs to the deanery of Baden in the Archdiocese of Vienna.
+The church and the former cemetery are listed as historical monuments.

-The parish church Bad Vöslau stands slightly elevated in the church square in the town of Bad Vöslau in the district of Baden in Lower Austria.
-The Roman Catholic parish church subordinate to the patronage of St. James the Elder – incorporated into Melk Abbey – belongs to the deanery of Baden in the Archdiocese of Vienna.
+The parish church of Bad Vöslau is located in the town of Bad Vöslau in the district of Baden in Lower Austria.
+The Roman Catholic parish church, which is subordinate to the patronage of St. James the Elder and incorporated into Melk Abbey, belongs to the deanery of Baden in the Archdiocese of Vienna.
 The church is a listed building.

 5. Ruine Merkenstein